AV-Lab/Sensor_Setup/README.md

       -  Z - forward (depth)

 ## Steps for Consistent Timestamps in ROS2 Rosbags
- - If you plan to record a rosbag and to replay it with the same timestamp follow the following instructions
+ - If you plan to record a rosbag and to replay it with the same timestamp follow the following instructions:

 ### Recording